 Here’s one that riled people up:

 6,000 comments / (186 retweets + 503 likes) = 8.7, quite a bit more than one.
 So, do the comments skew negatively?
 It’s practically impossible to find one endorsing Marie Claire’s take.
-Swifties don’t like Tay Tay getting called out about sticking to music without mixing in politics.
-The comments include “No marie, we are not, just hoping you get a life”, “Maybe because she realized fans don’t want to be preached to by entertainers” and of course “Leave Taylor alone”.
+Swifties don’t like people criticizing Tay Tay about sticking to music without mixing in politics.
+The comments said things like, “No Marie, we are not, just hoping you get a life”, “Maybe because she realized fans don’t want to be preached to by entertainers” and of course “Leave Taylor alone”.